johnvh07/puzzle/README.md

 # TODO for index:

-- Make a 200x200 thumbnail for each puzzle and use it in the shared `info.json`.
+- Make a 200x200 low-fps thumbnail for each puzzle and use it in the shared `info.json`.

 # TODO for upload: